Welcoming Your New Lab to Your Home

 If you are sent home with any medications already prescribed for your new lab you must complete them as prescribed.

-Remember that you must take your new lab to see your vet within one week of adopting him or her.
+The Lab Rescue contract includes a clause that you must take your lab to your own veterinarian within one week of adopting him or her.
+We include that clause so that

 Large dogs like Labrador Retrievers are usually fed twice a day.
 A typical amount of dry food would be 1 to 1 ½ cups twice a day.
 You can supplement the dry food with some canned food, if you like.
 If your dog needs to lose weight, you can reduce the dry food a little and add some canned green beans to help fill him up.
 There are many kinds of dog food on the market.
 Your adoption coordinator or foster can make some recommendations.